uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/create-data-dictionary.md

 ### Representing Longitudinal Data

-Gen3 does not allow the reporting of actual dates.
-As a result, the concept of date intervals can be used in its place.
-Properties such as days_to_birth, days_to_death, days_to_last_follow_up, and days_to_treatment provide a means to keep track of timing between visits while protecting study participant identities.
+Gen3 does not recommend the reporting of actual dates as they are considered PHI.
+Instead, the concept of date intervals can be used in its place.
+Properties such as `days_to_birth`, `days_to_death`, `days_to_last_follow_up`, and `days_to_treatment` provide a means to keep track of timing between visits while protecting study participant identities.
 These properties begin with the same date, which is called the index date.
 The index date is day 0 and any event that occurs before that date is a negative number and any event that occurs after that date is a positive number.
-For example, if days_to_birth is -12784 and the index date is diagnosis.
-This means that the participant was born 12,784 days prior to the diagnosis given the negative number.
+For example, if `days_to_birth` is -12784 and the index date is diagnosis, this means that the participant was born 12,784 days prior to the diagnosis given the negative number.
 It also infers that the patient was 35 at diagnosis.

 Gen3 provides the ability to store longitudinal data.
 A clinical node that is not included in the DCF is the Visit or Follow-Up node.
 The Visit node is a clinical node that is used to store longitudinal data that is collected over time and usually has a many to one relationship with its parent node, meaning that an observation/response was observed for a subject/unit repeatedly over time.
 Clinical properties that are common for this node include height, weight, and BMI (body mass index).
 If the need arises, the node can be added to a data dictionary.